skyloutyr/VTT/README.md

 - **Application doesn't start-up**: Make sure that you have the required components installed and they match the architecture of your os.
 - **Your players can't connect**: Make sure that they are using the right ip address and port, and you have port-forwarded the port you are using for the application.
 - **Application crashes**: Whenever VTT encounters an unrecoverable problem it will shutdown, generating a crash report file in the main application directory.
 Please submit a bug report in the issues section here, including this file and other relevant information (such as log files).
+- **My 2D map is fully black for players after switching it from 3D!**: Make sure that if you have disabled the sun in your map settings you also disable the sun shadows.
+If there is no sun, everything is considered to be in shadow by default.
+- **I can't delete a player's ruler marker**: Sometimes the players somehow place their markers slightly above the terrain in 2D mode.
+You can use the eraser tool to fix that.
+Make sure to set the radius for the eraser - an eraser with aa radius of 0 won't erase anything.
+This applies to the eraser for drawings too.
+Also make sure you are using the right eraser - there is one for drawings, and one for ruler markers.

 ---